-There are a number of ways that you can spend a third year abroad.
-One of the most popular is the Erasmus+ programme, which allows you to work or study abroad.
+There are a number of ways that you can spend a third year abroad but one of the most popular is the Erasmus+ programme, which allows you to work or study abroad.

 Erasmus+ gives students across Europe the chance to spend part of their degree studying on a degree course at a European university in another country.
 This is the most common type of activity that Erasmus students engage in, but you can also work abroad by taking up an Erasmus+ traineeship.
 The latter is a common choice for students on further education or vocational courses.